AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-bart.md

 ### Paper

-If you use IndicBART, please cite:
+If you use IndicBART, please cite the [following paper](https://arxiv.org/abs/2109.02903):

 ```
 @misc{dabre2021indicbart,